yasmin-aumeeruddy/katacoda-scenarios/cloud-native-intro/step3.md

         description = "Returns a greeting for the provided name.")
 </pre>

-You'll also need to add the package import for the annotation:
+You'll also need to add the package import for the annotation on line 25:

-import org.eclipse.microprofile.openapi.annotations.Operation; {{copy}}
+import org.eclipse.microprofile.openapi.annotations.Operation;{{copy}}

-If your service is not running and your IDE does not automatically recompile the class, re-run your build and start the server:
+Re-run your build and start the server by entering 'ctrl' + 'C' in to the terminal and:

 `mvn compile liberty:run`{{execute}}